idaholab/virtual_test_bed/doc/content/htgr/mhtgr_griffin/mhtgr350_model_inputs.md

 [!style color=red](family) and
 [!style color=red](order), which define the family of functions used to approximate the solution and polynomial order.
+In this case the second order lagrange polynomials are used.
 The last two options,
 [!style color=red](assemble_scattering_jacobian) and
 [!style color=red](assemble_fission_jacobian) are
-required to use the "PJFNKMO" method defined in the `[Executioner]`.
+required to use the "PJFNK" method defined in the `[Executioner]`.
-This tells the finite element solver to not update the material cross sections at each linear iteration.

 !listing htgr/mhtgr_griffin/benchmark/griffin.i
          block=TransportSystems